 - 1. Please evaluate the capacitor using actual cleaning equipment and conditions to confirm the quality, and select the solvent for cleaning. - 2.
-Unsuitable cleaning solvent may leave residual flux or other foreign substances, causing deterioration of electrical characteristics and the reliability of the capacitors. - 3.
-Select the proper cleaning conditions. - 3-1.
-Improper cleaning conditions (excessive or insufficient) may result in the deterioration of the performance of the capacitors.
+Unsuitable cleaning may leave residual flux or other foreign substances, causing deterioration of electrical characteristics and the reliability of the capacitors.